moveit/moveit.ros.org/install/source/index.markdown

 ### Using ccache

-If setup, `ccache` is used automatically.

-To view the statistics on hit ratios and other information use the command bellow.
+`ccache` uses the filesystem to cache objects.
+The default maximum cache size on Debian and Ubuntu is 5 GB, but the full space is not necessarily used.
+`ccache` **only uses the space it needs**, so if there are no files in the cache, it will not take up any space.
+Changing the max cache size is easy.

+    ccache --max-size=SIZE

+The following can be used to see statistics like hit ratio and the current cashe size.

     ccache --show-stats

-*Note:* `ccache` uses the filesystem to cache objects.
-The default maximum cache size on Debian and Ubuntu is 5 GB for a full cache.
-`ccache` **only uses the space it needs**.
-If there are no files in the cache, it will not take up any space.
-A different max size can be configured with the `--max-size` option.

-*Note:* `ccache` can only cache compiler output if the compiler actually outputs something.
+**Note:** `ccache` can only cache compiler output if the compiler actually outputs something.
 If a Catkin workspace has already been built, enabling ccache and rebuilding the workspace will not result in any caching.
-To seed `ccach`, clean out the *build* and *devel* spaces of the workspace and start a new build.
+To seed `ccache`, clean out the *build* and *devel* spaces of the workspace and start a new build.
 This can be done by either removeing them manually (`rm -rf build devel`) or with `catkin_tools` (`catkin clean -y`).

 Refer to the [ccache website](https://ccache.dev) for more information on how `ccache` works, controlling when the cache is used, changing `ccache`'s configuration, and retrieving statistics.